Department of Labor Logo United States Department of Labor

 The Economics Daily article image

-Productivity up 0.3 percent in first quarter 2024
+Productivity up 6.9 percent in long-distance general freight trucking in 2024

 Spotlight on Statistics